Big Five Example - BiFiX

 variables have the prefix “.wx.”.
 In R, we generally want our variable

-names to start with a letter for easy access, so we will use the
+names to start with a letter for easy access, so we can either use the

 namepref